AGCO (NYSE:AGCO) Updates FY 2021 Earnings Guidance

-A number of research firms have weighed in on AGCO.
-Morgan Stanley cut their price objective on shares of AGCO from $170.00 to $156.00 and set an overweight rating on the stock in a report on Wednesday, October 13th.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of AGCO from $151.00 to $155.00 and gave the stock a buy rating in a report on Wednesday, October 13th.
-Citigroup raised their price objective on shares of AGCO from $155.00 to $165.00 and gave the stock a buy rating in a report on Tuesday, October 12th.
-Credit Suisse Group cut their price objective on shares of AGCO from $159.00 to $155.00 and set an outperform rating on the stock in a report on Friday.
-Finally, The Goldman Sachs Group raised shares of AGCO from a neutral rating to a buy rating and set a $161.00 price objective on the stock in a report on Tuesday, August 24th.
-Three equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat, AGCO has a consensus rating of Buy and an average price target of $146.79.
+AGCO (NYSE:AGCO) last released its quarterly earnings data on Thursday, October 28th.
+The industrial products company reported $2.41 EPS for the quarter, topping the consensus estimate of $1.85 by $0.56.
+AGCO had a return on equity of 21.45% and a net margin of 7.01%.
+The company had revenue of $2.73 billion during the quarter, compared to the consensus estimate of $2.86 billion.
+During the same period last year, the company earned $2.09 EPS.
+AGCO’s revenue for the quarter was up 9.1% on a year-over-year basis.
+As a group, research analysts predict that AGCO will post 9.03 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
-Shareholders of record on Monday, November 15th will be given a dividend of $0.20 per share.
-The ex-dividend date is Friday, November 12th.
-This represents a $0.80 annualized dividend and a dividend yield of 0.65%.
-AGCO’s payout ratio is currently 14.26%.
+Several research analysts have issued reports on the company.
+Deutsche Bank Aktiengesellschaft raised their target price on AGCO from $151.00 to $155.00 and gave the stock a buy rating in a research report on Wednesday, October 13th.
+The Goldman Sachs Group raised AGCO from a neutral rating to a buy rating and set a $161.00 target price on the stock in a research report on Tuesday, August 24th.
+Bank of America cut AGCO from a buy rating to a neutral rating and dropped their target price for the stock from $154.00 to $135.00 in a research report on Monday, November 1st.
+OTR Global cut AGCO to a positive rating in a research report on Tuesday, October 26th.
+Finally, Credit Suisse Group lowered their price objective on AGCO from $159.00 to $155.00 and set an outperform rating on the stock in a research report on Friday, October 29th.
+Four analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+According to MarketBeat, AGCO presently has an average rating of Buy and an average price target of $148.79.

-In other AGCO news, SVP Kelvin Eugene Bennett sold 1,750 shares of the business’s stock in a transaction on Tuesday, August 10th.
-The shares were sold at an average price of $138.37, for a total transaction of $242,147.50.
-Following the sale, the senior vice president now directly owns 7,746 shares in the company, valued at approximately $1,071,814.02.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Hans Bernd Veltmaat sold 5,050 shares of the business’s stock in a transaction dated Tuesday, August 31st.
-The stock was sold at an average price of $138.28, for a total transaction of $698,314.00.
-Following the completion of the sale, the senior vice president now owns 125,590 shares in the company, valued at $17,366,585.20.
+In related news, SVP Kelvin Eugene Bennett sold 1,750 shares of the business’s stock in a transaction that occurred on Tuesday, August 10th.
+The stock was sold at an average price of $138.37, for a total value of $242,147.50.
+Following the transaction, the senior vice president now directly owns 7,746 shares of the company’s stock, valued at approximately $1,071,814.02.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Hans Bernd Veltmaat sold 5,050 shares of AGCO stock in a transaction that occurred on Tuesday, August 31st.
+The stock was sold at an average price of $138.28, for a total value of $698,314.00.
+Following the completion of the sale, the senior vice president now directly owns 125,590 shares in the company, valued at approximately $17,366,585.20.
 The disclosure for this sale can be found here.
 17.40% of the stock is currently owned by insiders.

 AGCO Corp. engages in the manufacture and distribution of agricultural equipment and related replacement parts.
 It operates through the following geographic segments: North America; South America; Europe and Middle East; and Asia, Pacific, and Africa.
 The Asia/Pacific/Africa segment includes the regions of Australia and New Zealand.